Pooletergeist/tattered/_site/content/pyramid.md

 *****
 *****
 ```
-Making a line of stars is best done with a loop.
-You want to print a star *many
+Making a line of stars can be done with a shortcut: `"*" * line_length`.
+But under the hood, that shortcut translates into a loop.
+And to customize our lines later, we'll want control over the loop.
+So, we write:
-times*.
-Whenever you do something *many times* you should think to make a loop.
 ```python
 ### Line-Maker
 line_length = 5 # number of stars in line.